 Another example was right where I live, I had to get to a meeting which was 10 minutes away by driving.
 When I checked the local public transportation, the quickest way to get there was 2 hours and 12 minutes.
 Google gave me walking directions which was 2 hours and 6 minutes.
 One way.
 I had no other options than spending $15 on Uber each way.

 Today I can get help just by using my phone’s camera when I need it.
-There are a number of services, some are free, some have a cost.
-The reality is that for certain tasks I can only use a paid service, especially when privacy is important, for example reading credit card numbers, sharing my current location, etc. However, the cost of such a service hourly will be more than the average hourly income in the United States.
+There are several services, some are free, and some have a cost.
+The reality is that for certain tasks I can only use a paid service, especially when privacy is important, for example, reading credit card numbers, sharing my current location, etc. However, the cost of such a service hourly will be more than the average hourly income in the United States.

 Shopping